Igor Vasilyev (politician)

-Igor Vladimirovich Vasilyev (Игорь Владимирович Васильев; born 31 May 1961), since September 19, 2017 to May 10, 2022 was the 5th Governor of the of Kirov Oblast.
+Igor Vladimirovich Vasilyev (Игорь Владимирович Васильев; born 31 May 1961), from September 19, 2017 to May 10, 2022 was the 5th Governor of the Kirov Oblast.

 From 2014 to 2016, he was the Head of the Federal Service for State Registration, Cadastre and Cartography (Rosreestr), and from 2010 to 2013, he was the Auditor of the Accounts Chamber of Russia.
 From 2004 to 2010, Vasilyev was a member of the Federation Council from the executive body of the Komi Republic.
 He is a member of the Supreme Council of the United Russia party, and the Secretary of the Kirov regional branch of the United Russia party since 8 November 2019.

 Biography

 Igor Vasilyev was born on 31 May 1961 in Leningrad.
 His father, Vladimir, was a military and polar pilot, his mother was a librarian.
 Vasilyiev graduated from the Physics and Mathematics School, in 1983 - the Faculty of Applied Mathematics and Control Processes of the Leningrad State University, and in 1990 - the Yu.
 V. Andropov Red Banner Institute.
 After that, he served for nine years in the artillery troops and in the KGB of the USSR (from 1985 to 1988 - employee of the Directorate of the KGB of the USSR for Leningrad and the Leningrad Region, from 1988 to 1992 - employee of the First Main Directorate of the KGB of the Soviet Union).
 In the course of his political career, Vasilyev never commented on his work in the authorities, but it is known that for some time he served in the same department as Vladimir Putin.

 From 1992 to 2003, Vasilyev worked in various commercial enterprises; what kind of firms they were is not reported in any biographical note.
 In 2003, he graduated from the Higher School of Business of Moscow State University with a degree in management, from 2003 to 2004 he headed the Investment Department of the Central Executive Committee of the United Russia party, then transferred to the civil service.

 From 2004 to 2010, Vasilyev represented the Komi Republic in the Federation Council.

 He was a member of the Federation Council committees on financial markets and money circulation, on affairs of the north and small peoples, and was the deputy chairman of the commission for interaction with the Accounts Chamber.
 On 13 May 2010, the Federation Council appointed Vasilyev as an auditor of the Accounts Chamber, as he was in charge of tax and customs services, the Federal Property Management Agency. on 25 September 2013 he was dismissed as the auditor.

 From 2014 to 2016, Vasilyev was the head of Rosreestr.

 For three times, in 2006, 2010 and 2013, Vasilyev was considered as a candidate for the head of the Komi Republic.
 However, both times the presidential administration chose a different option.